dylanhayes/dylanhayes.github.io/_posts/2020-09-17-Virtually-Speaking-Part-two.md

 Given that, my recommendation is that you should use the native screen sharing if you intend to show anything more complex than a PowerPoint.
 Using Virtual Desktops to switch between PowerPoint and demos is still a great way to do things, but this can be done by sharing a screen, rather than OBS and Virtual Cameras.
 .

-Once we've cleared this up, let's look in more detail about some trick in OBS:
+Once we've cleared this up, let's look in more detail about some tricks in OBS:

 ## Some shameless self promotion